stycho/expensify-app/README.md

 # Expensify
-An expense tracking app built with React and Rudux.
+An expense tracking app built with React and Redux.